darbio/NSWRFS.WebAPI.Core/src/NSWRFS.Base.Api/README.md

 ## Logging

-This project uses NLog for logging.
+This project uses NLog for logging to the following targets:

+* Local file (TRACE and above)
+* ExceptionLess (INFO and above)

 The `BaseApiController` has an `NLog` property which can be used for writing logs.